x-imagine/HystrixDemo-1/README.md

 ### Property Based Setup (Application Properties)
 Our demo also provides a convenient point of reference for [application property](Circuit-Breaker-Lunch-N-Learn/Circuit-Breaker-To-Read-List/src/main/resources/application.yml) based setup.
-This list is not exhaustive but provides simplistic examples of the extensiblity of hystrix to support multiple failure thresholds, timeout styles, evaluation windows, and isolation strategies.
+This list is not exhaustive but provides simplistic examples of the extensibility of hystrix to support multiple failure thresholds, timeout styles, evaluation windows, and isolation strategies.